 The abstract conception of political living

 We can summarise the relatively abstract nature of the political dimension of human living, improving upon the approximation made in the final paragraph of my previous article.
 The elementary, the simplest necessary, political relation is between the rulers and the ruled.
 The elementary political dynamic is between ruling and anti-ruling.
 So the elementary political generative means are the mode of ruling and the mode of anti-ruling.
 The elementary political conditions are a dynamic between ‘superordination and subordination’ and ‘freedom as the recognition of necessity’.
 The elementary political contradiction is between the contesting groups as they undermine one another in trying to control ruling forces.
 The elementary political behavioural dynamic is ‘order or rebellion’.
 Politicisation involves the problematising of reality, generating issues to be framed and then pursued.
 The purpose of political behaviour, politics, is – even if unacknowledged – the attempted satisfaction of political practical imperatives, the practical correlate of political needs.
-The elementary and principal political practical imperative is control: control of access to valued, thus significant, entities, and control over the quality of relations.
+The elementary and principal political practical imperative is control: control of access to valued, thus significant, entities, and control over the quality of relations – the first, a crucial form of the second.
 Political outcomes range from order through resistance and rebellion to mayhem.
 All this provides the ontogenomogenic setting, the distal causal forces, the meta-strategic context, for considering more concrete matters such as class-party-state and programme.